TeliaSonera/innovation-days-web/_posts/2015-12-30-TeliaSonera-strategy.md

 ---
 layout: post
-title: "TeliaSonera strategic areas"
+title: "Telia Norge strategic areas"
 date: 2015-12-30
-description: "We are sure you know TeliaSoneras 7 strategy points by heart.
+description: "We are sure you know Telia Norge 7 strategy points by heart.
 In case you need a reminder, here are the headlines"
 ---

-# TeliaSonera strategic areas
+# Telia Norge strategic areas
-We are sure you know TeliaSoneras 7 strategy points by heart.
+We are sure you know Telia Norge 7 strategy points by heart.
 In case you need a reminder, here are the headlines:

 1. Unmatched customer experiences
 2. Explore opportunities close to core